emjun/tisane/tisane/INFERENCE.md

 Discussion: It would be really neat if we could connect each of these rules and the errors they prevent to threats of validity that Tisane helps users avoid.

+### Deriving candidate family functions
+Cite a source for what the possible family functions are for a given data type -- double check that implementation correct